-Our school has an Emergency Response Plan and we are continually reviewing the plan to make improvements to help ensure the safety and well being of your child and staff in the event of an emergency affecting the normal operation of our school.
-This plan includes procedures relating to earthquake, fire, hazardous materials accidents/spills, threats to the school, violent incidents, severe weather, landslides, and school bus accidents.
+Our school has an Emergency Preparedness Plan which we continually review to help ensure the safety and well being of your child and our staff in the event of an emergency.
+This plan includes procedures relating to earthquake, fire, hazardous materials accidents/spills, threats to the school, violent incidents, severe weather, landslides, and travel to/from school.

-In the event of an emergency requiring the closure of the school, the following procedures will be followed:
+Student Release: In the event of an emergency requiring the closure of the school during instructional time, the following procedures are followed:

-- any emergency instructions regarding the status of students at district schools, will be broadcast on school or district websites, on the school’s twitter feed, and if possible on local radio stations.
+Emergency instructions/communication regarding the status of students at district schools will be broadcast where possible on the school or district websites, on the school’s twitter feed, and local radio stations.

 Please ensure that the school office has your current emergency contacts on file.
 You may contact our school office to change/add your emergency contacts at any time.
 It is further recommended that one of your emergency contacts be someone who is within walking distance of the school as access to the school premises may be limited to emergency vehicles only.

 You are encouraged to discuss this information with your children.
 Thank you in advance for your assistance.